MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/identity/multi-tenant/zero-trust-configuration.md

 **Manage the secondary tenant with identities from the primary tenant.** Reduce administrative overhead and cost by using external users (B2B guests) from the primary tenant to manage the secondary tenant and Azure resources.
 Assign Microsoft Entra roles following [least-privilege Microsoft Entra role by task](/azure/active-directory/roles/delegate-by-task) using [Microsoft Entra Privileged Identity Management](/azure/active-directory/privileged-identity-management/pim-how-to-add-role-to-user).
 Use [end-user initiated access](/azure/active-directory/fundamentals/multi-tenant-user-management-scenarios#end-user-initiated-scenario) or [cross-tenant synchronization](/entra/identity/multi-tenant-organizations/cross-tenant-synchronization-overview) to reduce management overhead onboarding external identities in the secondary tenant.

-**Use Azure Lighthouse to facilitate Sentinel access from the primary tenant.** [Azure Lighthouse](/azure/lighthouse/overview) gives you an additional way to manage Azure across tenants.
-Azure Lighthouse permissions are set by [Azure Resource Manager (ARM) templates](/azure/lighthouse/how-to/onboard-customer) that assign Azure roles to identities in an external tenant.
-This approach does not use B2B guest user objects.
-When an administrator signs in to the Azure Portal, they see all subscriptions and resources they have access to across all tenants, including subscriptions they are granted access to using Azure Lighthouse.
-Since there is no B2B guest object, the administrator does not need to switch directories.
+**Use Azure Lighthouse to facilitate Sentinel access from the primary tenant.** [Azure Lighthouse](/azure/lighthouse/overview) gives you another way to manage Azure across tenants.
+Azure Lighthouse uses [Azure Resource Manager (ARM) templates](/azure/lighthouse/how-to/onboard-customer) to assign Azure roles to identities in an external tenant.
+This approach doesn't use B2B guest user objects.
+When an administrator signs in to the portal to manage Azure, they see all resources across all tenants.
+This consolidated view includes subscriptions with permissions assigned by Azure Lighthouse.
+Since there's no B2B guest object, the administrator doesn't need to switch directories.
 Use Azure Lighthouse to facilitate [managing Microsoft Sentinel across tenants](/azure/sentinel/multiple-tenants-service-providers).

 ## Next step